exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-47.png)

 But this worst 100 flights are based on all the flights from all the carriers.
+This is why we don't see the carriers like HA (Hawaiian), WN (Southwest), etc.

 What we wanted to see was the worst 100 flights per each carrier, not for all.
 We can actually achieve this easily by using 'group_by' command to group the data frame before applying the 'Top N' command.

-One thing though, before adding 'group_by' step, let's click on 'Pin' button at the right hand side top.
+Before adding 'group_by' step, let's click on 'Pin' button at the right hand side top of the chart area.

 ![](images/quick-start-48.png)